s6emschw/data-science-replication-project/README.md

 ## How to view this notebook:

-* To view this notebook, please download the project's [GitHub repository](https://github.com/OpenSourceEconomics/ose-data-science-course-projeect-s6emschw).
-Alternatively, it is possible to use _MyBinder_ or _NBViewer_.
-In the case that the causal graph images located in section 4 of the notebook do not appear while using these alternative viewing options, they are also available in the repository's [files](https://github.com/OpenSourceEconomics/ose-data-science-course-projeect-s6emschw/tree/master/files) folder.
+* To view this notebook, please download the project's [GitHub repository](https://github.com/s6emschw/data-science-replication-project).

-* **Note:** Since I last tried rendering my notebook using the alternative viewing options, _NBViewer_ continues to show an old version of my notebook.
-To see the final version, I recommend viewing the project notebook locally or with _MyBinder_.

 ## Final Project Summary